 This site has been on the web since June 5, 2016.
 Click to contact the webmaster with any comments or questions about this page.
-Thanks to Bill Sedlacek, District Administrator for Wyoming District 1 Little League, for contributing many of the historical results from past Wyoming state tournaments.
+Thanks to Bill Sedlacek, former District Administrator for Wyoming District 1 Little League, for contributing many of the historical results from past Wyoming state tournaments.

 Wyoming has had strong active participation in Little League Baseball since the first league was chartered in the tiny Natrona County community of Midwest in 1954.
 One year later, additional leagues were formed in Douglas, Glenrock, and Riverton.

 The first Wyoming leagues entered the international tournament in 1956, when Douglas, Midwest, and Riverton joined Rimrock Little League from Billings, Montana, in a district tournament held in Riverton.
 Rimrock won that tournament, and advanced to sectional tournament competition in Port Orchard, Washington.